 Some people with cancer might get confused at times in the last few weeks of life.
 It can be very distressing to see someone you care about when they are confused.
 Confusion can often be mild.
 But for some people it can be more serious.

 Signs of confusion

 A confused person might not be aware of their surroundings.
 Their speech could become slurred, disjointed and rambling.
 You could have trouble understanding what they are trying to say.
-They can misunderstand sights, sounds and things that are happening around them.
-They might seem to see or hear things that are not there (hallucination).
+They can misunderstand what they see or hear happening around them.
+They might seem to see or hear things that are not there (hallucinations).
 Confusion might make people anxious, upset, restless or even aggressive.

 As people get weaker and become more ill, it is common for them to be confused at times.
-But sometimes there's a physical cause that is treatable.
+But sometimes, there's a treatable physical cause.
 For example:

 - a high temperature caused by an infection

 - side effects of medicines